Type above and press Enter to search. Press Esc to cancel.

 • Use your restaurant’s tech tools to see how the new tip pooling method is affecting performance.
 Check your restaurant ePOS system’s sales and employee reports to see how new policies affect turnover per employee

 • If you find that employees aren’t happy with the new policy, or aren’t performing as well as they could be, you can rework your restaurant’s tipping structure.
-Experiment with it until you find a method that satisfies management, staff and customers.
+Experiment with it until you find a method that satisfies management, staff, and customers.

 A tip for success

 By ensuring employees get their fair share of tips, you can increase employee satisfaction and lower your staff turnover rate.
-If you’re team feel valued, and that they’re getting what they earned—they;’ll be more than happy to help you drive your business forward.
+If your team feel valued, and that they’re getting what they earned—they’ll be more than happy to help you drive your business forward.
+Want to find out how Lightspeed can help?
+Let’s talk.

 News you care about.
 Tips you can use.